artsy/elderfield/README.md

 ### Current Skills

+* Alexa, ask Artsy where Norman Rockwell is from?
 * Alexa, ask Artsy when was Shepard Fairey born?
 * Alexa, ask Artsy where was artist Shepard Fairey born?
 * Alexa, ask Artsy when and where was artist Andy Warhol born?